KDE/documentation-develop-kde-org/HIG/source/patterns/command/drawer.rst

    :alt:  Bottom drawer
    :scale: 40 %

-For a full modal dialog, use a
+For a full modal dialog, use a dialog sheet.
+For a quick choice, use a bottom drawer.
-:doc:`dialog sheet </components/navigation/dialogsheet>`.
-For a quick choice, use a
-:doc:`bottom drawer </components/navigation/bottomdrawer>`.